JuhaniPaananen/Booking-system-project-Phase-3/Task.md

 wfuzz -c -z range,1-1000 --hc 404 http://localhost:8000/api/reservations/FUZZ
 ![image](https://github.com/user-attachments/assets/032b3ede-48ab-46e7-b74f-d4e51f30f973)

+This actually explains why i dont get anything using 0 to 2, but 3 and above.

 ### When the page is found, then what the page contains?
 http http://localhost:8000/api/reservations/1
 ![image](https://github.com/user-attachments/assets/1ceb2575-72f8-4791-86ca-becdedd82113)

+Yes as expected it does not return it, but I tried to put 3 and it returns the reservation.

 http http://localhost:8000/api/reservations/3
 ![image](https://github.com/user-attachments/assets/d2c294d4-f18d-44aa-8da8-f899b342eecd)